EnergyBalance™ Advanced Vitamin K2 as microencapsulated MK7 with 100% biologically-active all-trans isomers

 Unlike other products, the new EnergyBalance™ Advanced Vitamin K2 consists of the best MK7 form and is still protected through microencapsulation.
 In addition, only the 100% biologically-active form is used and declared in EnergyBalance™ Advanced Vitamin K2, as the 75µg amount is completely made up of the active MK7 all-trans isomer, which has the highest level of bioavailability and can provoke therapeutic effects.

-EnergyBalance™ Vitamin K2 contains no artificial colors, preservatives, gluten or lactose.
+EnergyBalance™ Vitamin K2 is vegan and contains no artificial colors, preservatives, gluten or lactose.

 The advantages of EnergyBalance™ Vitamin K2: